 Why We Picked It: A sweet signup bonus and the opportunity to earn a companion ticket.

 Rewards Details: Travelers earn 50,000 bonus Avios, (the British Airways version of points), after spending $3,000 in the first three months.
 They’ll earn an additional 25,000 bonus Avios after they spend $10,000 within the first year.
 In terms of rewards, cardmembers receive three Avios per dollar on British Airways purchases and one Avio per dollar on everything else.
 Every year you spend $30,000, you’ll earn a Travel Together ticket good for two years, allowing you to bring a companion on a reward flight without using additional Avios.

 APR: Variable 16.74% to 23.74%

 Citi / AAdvantage Platinum Select World Elite Mastercard

 Why We Picked It: This card offers a competitive rate of return and a rarely seen points redemption.

-Rewards Details: In-flight food and beverage purchases on American Airlines flights net a 25% discount while members earn two miles for every dollar spent on AA purchases and one mile per dollar on everything else.
+Rewards Details: In-flight food and beverage purchases on American Airlines flights net a 25% discount while members earn two miles for every dollar spent on AA purchases, gas stations, and restaurants, and one mile per dollar on everything else.
 Redeem your miles, and you’ll get 10% back, up to 10,000 miles per year.
-Spend $1,000 in the first three months, and you’ll earn a 30,000-point bonus.
+Spend $2,500 in the first three months, and you’ll earn a 50,000-point bonus.
 [Full Disclosure: Citibank advertises on Credit.com, but that results in no preferential editorial treatment.]

 Why We Picked It: This popular card offers a stellar rate of return for loyal fliers, a 10% point redemption and a free first checked bag.